Moon Druid Build - Wildshaper - Baldur's Gate 3 (BG3)

 1 Level War Domain Cleric

-- Can use bonus action for additional attacks, which also works in
+- Can use a bonus action for additional attacks, which also works in

 Command,